MicrosoftDocs/win32/desktop-src/search/-search-ifilter-registering-filters.md

 ---
-Description: 'Your filter handler must be registered.
-You can also locate an existing filter handler for a given file name extension either through the registry or by using the ILoadFilter interface.' ms.assetid: '3478b948-73c7-4533-974a-d9b5186a651b'
+Description: Your filter handler must be registered.
+You can also locate an existing filter handler for a given file name extension either through the registry or by using the ILoadFilter interface. ms.assetid: 3478b948-73c7-4533-974a-d9b5186a651b
-title: Registering Filter Handlers
+title: Registering Filter Handlers ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering Filter Handlers

 Your filter handler must be registered.
-You can also locate an existing filter handler for a given file name extension either through the registry or by using the [**ILoadFilter**](iloadfilter.md) interface.
+You can also locate an existing filter handler for a given file name extension either through the registry or by using the [**ILoadFilter**](/windows/win32/filtereg/nn-filtereg-iloadfilter?branch=master) interface.

 This topic is organized as follows: